DSAutomations/dockerhass-docs/DockerHASS-docs.md

 Make sure that you're in the `samba-server` directory and bring up the container:
 ```
 cd ~/samba-server
-docker-compose up -d
+docker-compose up
 ```

-You should now you should be able to connect to your instance using the username `smbuser` and whatever you changed `badpass` to moments ago.
+Watch the logs that appear to see if everything is going smoothly.
+If things looks positive, you should now you should be able to connect to your instance using the username `smbuser` and whatever you changed `badpass` to moments ago.
 We named the share `docker-config`, so connect to that using the standard SMB convention:

 `\\hostname\docker-config` or `smb://hostname/docker-config/`

-You should see now the list of directories that we created in the last section.
-Now would be a good time to copy your Home Assistant config into the `homeassistant` directory
+You should see the list of directories that we created in the last section.
+Now would be a good time to copy your Home Assistant config into the `homeassistant` directory.

+When you're finished, switch back to the terminal and press `Ctrl-c` to kill the server.
+Next time you want to run the server add the `-d`

 #